syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endhighlight %}
 {% endtabs %}

-## Create special time region based on Resource
+## Assign resources to special time regions

 Special time region can be created based on the resources in day , week , work week and timeline views.

-### special time region based on Resource in days View
+### Assign resources to special time regions in days view

 {% tabs %}
 {% highlight c# %}